Senior Resources » Do ALL Assets Go Through Probate?

 Advertisement.

-So, let’s start with the basics.
-If you happen to own an asset with another individual, like your spouse, they may assume complete ownership after you pass away without going through probate.
-Let’s start with an example.
-If both your names are on the deed to your house when one of you passes away, the house won’t have to go through probate.
-Instead, the surviving partner will become the sole owner automatically.
-However, assets that you solely own in your name may require probate.
+In the words of Dame Julie Andrews, let’s start at the very beginning, a very good place to start.
+According to Free Will, if you happen to own an asset with another individual, like your spouse, they may assume complete ownership after you pass away without going through probate.
+For example, if you own a car with your spouse and both your names are on the paperwork, it wouldn’t need to go through the probate courts if you or your spouse passed away.
+The surviving spouse would claim full ownership!
+But assets that you solely own in your name may require probate.
 These individually owned assets include:

 • Investment accounts